United Airlines posts $843 million profit, bullish on 2023

 United Airlines reported fourth-quarter profit and revenue higher than Wall Street expectations and gave a bullish 2023 forecast that assumes people will keep traveling despite inflation and concern about the economy.

-After the market closed Tuesday, United said it earned $843 million in the quarter.
+After the stock market closed Tuesday, United said it earned $843 million in the quarter.

 The Chicago-based airline said it is seeing strong demand for flights extending into into the new year, which will help the company cover expected increases in labor costs as it negotiates new union contracts.